Search

 Physical dependency is one of the key differentiators between problem drinking and alcoholism.
 If you find you can go for long spells without drinking, you may not have alcohol use disorder.
 This does not mean that problem drinking cannot develop into AUD over time, though.

-Regardless of the label attached to your alcohol intake, if you feel this is in any way problematic, the sooner you get help, the better.
+Regardless of the label attached to your alcohol intake, if you feel this is in any way problematic, the sooner you get help and reduce unhealthy alcohol use, the better.

 I Have a Drinking Problem, Now What?

-While there is plenty of support out there when you commit to recovery, it is first essential that you address any issues you have with alcohol so you can determine whether you need to reassess your relationship with alcohol.
+While there is plenty of support out there when you commit to recovery, it is first essential that you address any issues you have with alcohol so you can determine whether you need to reassess your relationship with alcohol and drinking habits.

 Alcohol use disorder is a progressive and relapsing disease, so you should not delay seeking treatment.
-The problem will get worse if left unchecked, as well as inflaming any co-occurring mental health disorders.
+Your alcohol consumption problem will get worse if left unchecked, as well as inflaming any co-occurring mental health disorders.

 NIAAA suggests the following ways to cut back on drinking while you establish how to proceed with treatment: